Table of Contents

 AL amyloidosis is one form of amyloidosis, a protein disorder connected to Agent Orange herbicide exposure.
 The condition causes the body to make too many light chain proteins that enter organs and make them work less effectively.
 Amyloidosis can affect almost any organ, including the heart, kidneys, lungs, stomach, and even the skin.
-Depending on the affected organs, you might experience symptoms like swollen legs and feet, chest pain, carpal tunnel syndrome, bruising, constipation, and enlarged tongue.
+Depending on the affected organs, you might experience symptoms like swollen legs and feet, chest pain, carpal tunnel syndrome, bruising, constipation, and an enlarged tongue.
 Various chemotherapy medications and steroids may be part of your treatment course.

 Chronic B-Cell Leukemia

 Chronic lymphocytic leukemia (CLL) that affects the body’s B-cells is known as chronic B-cell leukemia.
 This condition is a type of cancer that takes over the white blood cells responsible for keeping the immune system running strong.
 People with this condition experience a weakened immune system that leaves them incapable of fighting infections and viruses effectively.
 Although CLL is the most common form of leukemia in adults, it still can be difficult to cure.
 Treatment usually involves chemotherapy drugs, but a bone marrow transplant may be necessary in some cases.